-- Grow your own organic food.
 Not only does this help to reduce the distance your food travels before it hits your plate, but it also helps to save water and fossil fuels.

-- Compost your waste.
 The less green garden waste and food scraps going into landfill the better, and you get to use the compost in your sustainable garden.

-- Take responsibility for your gardening practices.
 Think very carefully before you reach for the bug spray or synthetic fertiliser!
 So many good, sustainable alternatives exist — use your compost to help feed your plants, and get worms and insects working for you.

-- Help stop the spread of environmental weeds.
 Find out what plants have become weeds in your area and, if you have them or they pop up, either get rid of them safely or contain them.

 Habitat Gardens of Albury Wodonga